AEW Revolution 2025: Review and Reactions

 WWE Elimination Chamber 2025: Review and Reactions

 The 2025 Elimination Chamber lived up to its brutal reputation as a premium live event.
-The night’s expected winners were overshadowed by one historic moment: John Cena’s long-awaited heel turn.
+One historic moment overshadowed the night’s expected winners: John Cena’s long-awaited heel turn.

 AEW Revolution's results